repomint/repomint-art/readme.md

 wsgi.py starts the app on Heroku

-app contains the templates -- html and potentially css -- as well as main that cntains python code
+app contains the templates -- html and potentially css -- as well as main that contains python code

 Generally, file names describe the items